single-spa/single-spa.js.org/src/pages/code-of-conduct/index.md

 Direct messages and direct emails to single-spa's creator, core team, and maintainers are discouraged.
 Please use publicly visible channels instead, such as the #general channel in Slack or public Github issues.
 Public visibility makes it easier for the interaction to be safe and avoid problematic dynamics.

 Direct messages with others within single-spa spaces should remain appropriate.
-Communication in single-spa related online spaces should be
+Communication in single-spa related online spaces should aim to be safe for software developers of any age.

 ## Reporting and Arbitration